Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 #
 ```

-I was positive *mike* is our user and tried looking for more details in the Simple CMS.
-Same for the */openemr-5_0_1_3* path, which was not available when I tested.
-Wasted some time Googling this as well.
+*mike* might be a user in Simple CMS and the */openemr-5_0_1_3* might be a URL path.

 ## hydra / brute-force
-I also tried to Brute-Force *mike*s password on SSH service using Hydra.
+Brute-Force *mike*s password on SSH service using Hydra.
 `hydra -l system -P /usr/share/wordlists/rockyou.txt ssh://simple.ctf:2222 -t 4`

-## Insuffucient Scanning
+## Insufficient Scanning
 Nikto wasn't able to find the Simple CMS and sent me to a goos chase all confused.

 # Summary
 ## Reading Materials
 * [How to spawn a TTY Shell](https://netsec.ws/?p=337)
-* *sudo -l* - I see this technice used in many CTFs, It's simple to run and easy to understnad.
+* *sudo -l* - I see this technique used in many CTFs, It's simple to run and easy to understand.
 Make sure you feel comfortable with it.
 [READ](https://www.explainshell.com/explain?cmd=sudo+-l), [READ2](https://medium.com/better-programming/becoming-root-through-misconfigured-sudo-7b68e731d1f5)